 Tell-A-Tale pays writers on subject basis.
 Content for which we pay contributors include commissioned articles, stories/poems selected for our e-books, and stories selected for video content.
 We also hold periodic writing contests, with prizes in cash and vouchers.
 Tell-A-Tale pays for commissioned book reviews, and we expect an honest and quality critique of the work being reviewed.
 You also get to keep the review copy for free !

-For any inquiries, send us an email at contact AT tell-a-tale DOT com or comment below.
+For any inquiries, send us an email at contact AT tell-a-tale DOT com.